NullArray/PyParser-CVE/README.md

 shodan
 pycurl
 ```
-Should you find you do not have any of these libraries installed please use Python's built in package manager to resolve it like so `pip install blessings` etc.
+Should you find you do not have any of these libraries installed you can use Python's built in package manager to resolve it like so `pip install blessings`.
+Alternatively, feel free to use the requirements file i ahve amde for this project like so `pip install -r requirements.txt`.

 ### Note